-Since 2010 we have created a saxony-wide unique study with more than 700 probands to explore the mental disorder of anorexia nervosa, the "Saxonian Anorexia Nervosa Study" (SANS).
+Since 2010 we have created a saxony-wide unique study with more than 1.000 participants to explore the mental disorder of AN, the "Saxonian Anorexia Nervosa Study" (SANS).

 The MRI data are analyzed using the following software packages and/or pipelines which are all freely available: